Komalchavan08/Age_Calculator/README.md

+##Age Calculator

 🧮 **Age Calculator**
-    A simple and user-friendly web-based application that calculates a user's age based on their date of birth.
+-A simple and user-friendly web-based application that calculates a user's age based on their date of birth.

 ✨ **Features**
 - Clean and attractive UI with soft colors and an illustration.